Beech Ridge Motor Speedway to allow fans on Saturday

 “But from an emotional and loyalty standpoint and the community standpoint – and there is a community in racing and at Beech Ridge – it made sense to open,” Cusack said.
 “Guys spend all winter working on their cars.
 This gets them on the track and allows their families to get out.
 And that first race (on July 18), time and time again it was comments like, ‘it just feels so good to be back doing something that feels normal.'”

 Oxford Plains Speedway has been racing weekly since late June, and the 47th Oxford 250 is scheduled for Aug.
-30. Oxford Plains will open its grandstands for the first time Saturday, again with a 200-person limit and fans separated into four sections.
+30. Oxford Plains opened its grandstands for the first time this past Saturday, again with a 200-person limit and fans separated into four sections.
 Wiscasset Raceway held its first events last Saturday and filled its 200-person, socially distanced limit by selling VIP season passes.

 Beech Ridge will not be crowning season-long champions.
 Cusack said he did not feel a seven-race schedule warranted a points’ race.
 But racers are being paid their weekly winners’ bonuses and are receiving trophies.